rust-stuco/lectures/week1/slides.md

 # What is Rust?

-Developed originally by Mozilla to replace C++ code in Firefox, now community-driven and open-source.
+* Rust started as a personal project of Graydon Hoare, a Mozilla Research employee, in 2006
+* Mozilla sponsored the project in 2009, and released the source code in 2010
+* The first stable release, Rust 1.0, was announced in 2015

-From the official rust [website](rust-lang.org) itself, Rust is:
+* From the official rust [website](rust-lang.org), Rust is:
     * Fast
     * Reliable
     * Productive

 <!-- There is a saying: Fast, reliable, or productive - pick three! -->